Raya and the Last Dragon (soundtrack)

 Raya and the Last Dragon (Original Motion Picture Soundtrack) is the soundtrack album to the 2021 animated film Raya and the Last Dragon.
-The film score is composed by James Newton Howard, who is scoring for an animated film after 19 years, since Disney's Treasure Planet (2002).
-The score album featured 24 tracks and released by Walt Disney Records on February 26, 2021.
+The film score was composed by James Newton Howard, scoring a Disney animated film for the first time in 19 years since Treasure Planet (2002).
+The album features 24 tracks and was released by Walt Disney Records on February 26, 2021.
 Jhené Aiko wrote and performed a song entitled "Lead the Way" for the end credits.

 Development

 James Newton Howard signed the project in November 2019, while he was also scoring for Paul Greengrass' News of the World (2020).
 Don Hall presented him storyboards, rough animation and character sketches, prior to his inclusion and Howard felt that "Somehow or another, you get used to it and you find yourself becoming moved by a couple of static drawings of the characters if the music is working".
 The score has a "non-specific South Asian feel, while also having a touch of Indonesian gamelan" as well as "instruments originated from China to Vietnam, though many of them sound similar".

 The first theme he wrote for the film, was the main theme "Running on Raindrops".
 Howard also expressed about the difficulties he had on creating the 5-minute prologue as it was not only conveying the main themes, but also setting the tone.
 He used a Balinese jaw harp called genggong for the prologue theme.
 In addition, he also used various percussion instruments such as, skin drums, hand drums and rattles, a rarity in western music.
 Vocal harmonies were provided by New York-based singer Loire, who provided the war chants.

 Due to the COVID-19 pandemic lockdown, film productions came into halt, delaying the scoring process.
 The recording began in October 2020 after the re-opening of Sony Scoring Stage, which was temporarily closed as a result of the lockdown restrictions.
-However, the capacity of the orchestra members were limited to 40 players per time, meaning that each of the musicians were doubled in the sound mixing to make it sound bigger than the orchestral music.
+However, the capacity of the orchestra members were limited to 40 players per time, meaning that each of the musicians were doubled in the sound mixing to make the orchestra sound bigger than the initial recording.
 Alan Meyerson worked on the sound mixing.
 In some cases, Howard used samples his crew put together in the final mixing.